reflexsoar/reflex-docs/rql.md

 - `|max` - Finds the max value given a list of values e.g. `vulnerablities.cvss_score|max > 7`
 - `|min` - Finds the minimum value given a list of values
 - `|sum` - Add up all the values in a list of integer or float values
+- `|split` - Splits a string that contains spaces in to an array

 ## Future Additions